 Toriyama loves to kill off Goku in alternate future timelines whenever he gets the chance.
 At this point in the series- Dragon Ball Super- Goku had gained the power equivalent to that of Gods.
 After getting defeated by Goku, Zamasu was incensed and swore revenge against the mortal.
 He wished to change his body with Goku and then outright killed him.
 He went as far as to kill all of the close friends and family of Goku as well.

-This was one of the darkest moments in all of Dragon Ball Super- which is normally a light-hearted show.
+This was one of the darkest moments death in which Goku Dies.

 Killed by the Assassin Hit